 Electrum does not support the buying or selling of cryptocurrencies.
 As mentioned, it’s a simple wallet designed to safely store Bitcoin.

 Getting an Electrum address is simple.
-All you need to do is open the wallet and click on “receive.”
-Directly below that a Bitcoin address will appear.
+All you need to do is open the wallet and click on “Receive.”

-You can send any amount of Bitcoin to this address, just make sure that you have your seed phrase backed up in redundant locations before you use Electrum to store significant amounts of Bitcoin.
+You can send any amount of Bitcoin to these addresses.
+Just make sure that you have your seed phrase backed up in redundant locations before you use Electrum to store significant amounts of Bitcoin.

-Electrum supports any valid Bitcoin transaction, regardless of where it originates from.
-Whether you’re receiving a transaction from a person, an organization or a business, so long as it’s being broadcast on the Bitcoin network Electrum can support it.
+Electrum also supports any valid Bitcoin transaction, regardless of where it originates from.
+Whether you’re receiving a transaction from a person, an organization or a business, so long as it’s being broadcast on the Bitcoin blockchain, Electrum can support it.

 For the most part, yes.
 Electrum has a proven security record and the wallet itself has never been hacked.
 What has been hacked, however, is the update mechanism.